ArcherHeffern/System-Creation/01_intro.md

 # Who am I
 * Archer
+* Incoming at LinkedIn
+* Tamid Global Director of Tech Consulting
-* Incoming at LinkedIn, currently doing computational neuroscience research in the Marder Lab and TAing OS
+* Computational neuroscience researcher in the Marder Lab
+* Operating Systems TA
-* Enjoy swimming and cooking
+* I like swimming and cooking

 # The Basics
 * We meet twice a week